brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     sudo apt install -y --no-install-recommends $(cat baseNoInstallRec.list) sudo apt install -y $(cat extra.list) # libre, gimp, inkscape
     # or run 'sudo ./installAll' to install them all
-    # if error, find the package in some.list and delete/change it.
     systemctl reboot

 Should now boot into lightdm and openbox desktop (probably a bit broken).